 Sidewalks may be waived by the Planning with due consideration given to the size of the proposed subdivision, number and length of street, size of lots and all other relevant factors.
 The subdivider shall be required to request the sidewalk waiver in writing.
 In addition, the subdivider must provide along with the written waiver request a letter of waiver approval from the appropriate legislative body within whose jurisdiction maintenance of the particular sidewalk would fall.
-An automatic waiver is granted for roadways serving lots that have greater than 100 feet of road frontage.
+An automatic waiver is granted for roadways serving lots that have greater than 100 feet of road frontage, unless the roadway is located within the corporate limits of the City of Bardstown.